Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Introduction

-Dealing with time-to-recidivism, or more generally, a duration variable that is subject to right-censoring, introduces some interesting challenges depending on the censoring mechanism.
-For instance, if censoring is independent of potential outcomes, we are able to point-identify the distributional marginal treatment effect (DMTE) and quantile marginal treatment effect (QMTE) functions for some but not necessarily all distribution support points or quantiles.
-Nonparametrically identifying the entire DMTE and QMTE functions, which are required to identify the average MTE (henceforth MTE for simplicity), is only possible if the support of the censoring variable is at least as large as the support of the duration outcome.
-When this restriction is not satisfied, one can only nonparametrically point-identify truncated MTE functions.
-Addressing these challenges, we propose semiparametric estimators and inference procedures for the DMTE, QMTE, and (truncated) MTE functions and establish their large sample properties.
+Our methodological results highlight that extending the marginal treatment effect ($MTE$) framework of \citet{Heckman2006} to deal with a duration variable subject to right-censoring introduces some interesting challenges depending on the censoring mechanism.
+For instance, if censoring is independent of potential outcomes, we can point-identify the distributional marginal treatment effect and quantile marginal treatment effect functions for some, but not necessarily all, support points and quantiles.
+Nonparametrically identifying the entire $DMTE$ and $QMTE$ functions is only possible if the support of the censoring variable is at least as large as the support of the duration outcome.
+Thus, in practice, in the presence of censoring, the conditions for point-identification of (average) $MTE$ parameters are arguably too restrictive in many applications.\footnote{When this support restriction is not satisfied, one can nonetheless nonparametrically point-identify truncated $MTE$ functions, which are still well-defined causal parameters.
+See Appendix \ref{AppAverage} for more details.} As we discuss in detail, working with $QMTE$ and $DMTE$ side-step these issues.
+We propose semiparametric estimators and inference procedures for the $DMTE$ and $QMTE$ functions and establish their large sample properties.

-Now, if censoring is potentially dependent on the potential outcomes, point-identification of DMTE and QMTE functions is not feasible without additional assumptions and data requirements.
-In such cases, we provide alternative assumptions that ensure partial identification of the target parameters.
-First, we consider the restriction that defendants are committing fewer crimes over time, which is implied by a negative regression dependence between potential outcomes and censoring variables \citep{Lehmann1966}.
-Second, we discuss a continuous relaxation of the independent censoring assumption.